 DOMSTIC CLASSES

-Check the schedule carefully for size of jar or cake to be exhibited and whether you need to follow a recipe or make to your own recipe.
+Check the schedule carefully for size of jar or cake to be exhibited and whether you need to follow a given recipe or to make to your own recipe.

 Jam, Marmalade, Curd and Chutney should be exhibited in clean glass jars.
 Only Jam, Marmalade and Curd should have their top covered with a wax paper disc.
 All labels should be clearly marked with name of contents and date made.
 All jar lids must be a clean twist top type.
 No commercial lids with date stamps etc to be used.
 No packet mixes to be used for any cake.